CMPSC 160 Course Description

 Laboratory projects

-A four part programming project in Java.
-The goal is to incrementally build a compiler which translates programs written in a subset of Java to JVM assembly code (Jasmin).
+A five part programming project in C++.
+The goal is to incrementally build a compiler which translates programs written in a simple programming language x86 assembly.
 The input language does not have any object-oriented features and only allows integer and boolean variable types.
-The project involves using JLex lexical analyzer generator and JavaCUP parser generator.
+The project involves using lex/flex lexical analyzer generators and yacc/bison parser generators.
 Parts of the project are:

 Estimate CSAB Category Content